dsavickij/unicorn-microservice-platform/README.md

 * **High level of abstraction**
 	* Owner of microservice does not need to write any code to ensure microservice operation as that come "out of the box" from infrastructure packages
 * **Enforcement of vertical slice architecture pattern**
-	* Base class for HTTP service Web API controller includes MediatR out of the box and pushes software engineer to develope microservice in the spirit of vertical slice architecture
+	* Base class for HTTP service Web API controller includes MediatR out of the box and pushes software engineer to develop microservice in the spirit of vertical slice architecture
 * **Common  types for respones**
 	* Infrastructure packages includes types `OperationResult` and `OperationResult<T>` to use as common responses across all microservices